 Roasted Red Pepper & Tomato

 Preheat oven to 400°F/200°C. Line a baking dish with parchment paper.
 Add the chopped peppers, tomatoes, diced onion, garlic, celery, thyme, and red pepper flakes (if desired) to the baking dish.
 Mix well.
-Place in the oven and roast for 20 to 25 minutes, until browned and tender.
+Place in the oven and roast for 20-25 minutes, until browned and tender.

 Remove from the oven and add to a blender together with the water or Liver Rescue Broth.
 Blend until smooth.
 Pour into a pot and heat until simmering.
 Ladle into soup bowls and garnish with fresh basil.
 Serve immediately.